 Have you outgrown stock packaging and stickers?
-Are you considering custom-printed packaging?
+Are you considering custom-printed creative packaging?
 Congratulations on the new move.

 1. Ignoring Customer Needs